Sunnova Energy International (NYSE:NOVA) Sees Unusually-High Trading Volume

 Wall Street Analyst Weigh In

 Several brokerages have recently issued reports on NOVA.
 Barclays began coverage on Sunnova Energy International in a research report on Friday, August 5th.
 They issued an “overweight” rating and a $35.00 target price for the company.
-The Goldman Sachs Group lowered Sunnova Energy International from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $31.00 to $24.00 in a research report on Monday, June 20th.
+JPMorgan Chase & Co. increased their target price on Sunnova Energy International from $43.00 to $54.00 and gave the stock an “overweight” rating in a research report on Monday, August 8th.
 Piper Sandler lowered Sunnova Energy International from an “overweight” rating to a “neutral” rating and decreased their target price for the stock from $27.00 to $23.00 in a research report on Tuesday, July 19th.
-Northland Securities assumed coverage on Sunnova Energy International in a research report on Wednesday, May 18th.
-They issued an “outperform” rating and a $30.00 target price for the company.
-Finally, Wells Fargo & Company raised their price objective on Sunnova Energy International from $22.00 to $27.00 and gave the company an “equal weight” rating in a research report on Wednesday, August 3rd.
+Wells Fargo & Company increased their target price on Sunnova Energy International from $22.00 to $27.00 and gave the stock an “equal weight” rating in a research report on Wednesday, August 3rd.
+Finally, The Goldman Sachs Group lowered Sunnova Energy International from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $31.00 to $24.00 in a research report on Monday, June 20th.
 Three analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $39.87.

 Sunnova Energy International Price Performance